angular/preboot/README.md

 # preboot

-The purpose of this library is to help manage the transition of state (i.e. events, focus, data) from a server-generated web view to a client-generated web view.
-The most common use cases include:
+The purpose of this library is to help manage the transition of state (i.e. events, focus, data) from a server-generated Angular web view to a client-generated Angular web view.

-* Universal apps that re-render (ex.
-Angular 2) - The client app generates a brand new view that replaces the server view
-* Universal apps that hydrate (ex.
-React) - The client app attaches to the existing server view
-* Static server-side "shells" (ex.
-Service Worker Application Shell) - A static, sparse template is used for the initial page load

 The key features of preboot include: